Everyone wants to know the top 3 Medicare Supplement Plans for 2019. Go ahead and take a guess, maybe you’ll be right.

 Supplement plans are sold by private insurance companies, not the government.

-However, the government has standardized the plans into 10 choices, known as Plan A through Plan N. (If you live in Massachusetts, Minnesota or Wisconsin, your options are different.)
+However, the government has standardized the plans into 10 choices, Plan A through N. (If you live in Massachusetts, Minnesota or Wisconsin, your options are different.)

-Each lettered plan will always have the same benefits, no matter which insurance company you buy it from.
+Each plan always has the same benefits, no matter which insurance company you buy it from.

-All Medicare Supplement plans charge a monthly premium, and the amount you pay may vary from one insurance company or location to another – even for the exact same plan.
+All Medicare Supplement plans to charge a monthly premium, and the amount you pay may vary from one insurance company or location to another – even for the exact same plan.

 Premiums also depend on the plan you choose.
 Not surprisingly, plans that pay almost all your out of pocket costs tend to be more expensive than plans with more limited benefits.

 Finally, your premium may depend on when you enroll in your Medigap plan.

 - If you buy coverage when you are first eligible or in certain other specific situations when you have what is known as “guaranteed issue rights,” your plan may be more affordable.
-This is because the insurance company is not allowed to charge you extra based on health conditions you already have.
+This is because the insurance company is not allowed to charge you extra based on the health conditions you already have.

 - If you buy a plan or change plans at any other time, your premium may be higher if you have preexisting conditions – or you may be unable to get coverage at all.
 This is a major reason to buy a Medigap plan as soon as you enroll in Medicare Part B.